-Under the Australian Research Council Act 2001, the Minister must not approve for funding any Proposal that fails to meet the eligibility criteria set out in the relevant scheme Funding Rules.
+Under the Australian Research Council Act 2001, the Minister must not approve for funding any application that fails to meet the eligibility criteria set out in the relevant scheme Funding Rules/Grant Guidelines.

-All Proposals are assessed against the eligibility requirements in the relevant scheme Funding Rules.
-The ARC may recommend that a Proposal that does not meet the requirements be deemed ineligible.
+All applications are assessed against the eligibility requirements in the relevant scheme Funding Rules/Grant Guidelines.
+The ARC may recommend that an application that does not meet the requirements be deemed ineligible.

-It is the responsibility of all participants intending on applying for funding from the ARC that they ensure they read and comply with the current scheme Funding Rules.
+It is the responsibility of all participants intending on applying for funding from the ARC that they ensure they read and comply with the current scheme Funding Rules/Grant Guidelines.

-All CIs must consider how many grants they currently hold (including with other Eligible Organisations) against the limits under the relevant scheme Funding Rules.
-CIs must consider that they are required to reside predominantly in Australia for the duration of the Project.
+All CIs must consider how many grants they currently hold (including with other Eligible Organisations) against the limits under the relevant scheme Grant Guidelines.
+CIs must consider that they are required to reside predominantly in Australia for the duration of the project.

-Researchers should ensure they do not meet the eligibility requirements of a CI under the relevant scheme Funding Rules if they wish to apply as a PI.
-PIs must secure cash, or in-kind contribution or other resources from their own organisation for the Project (having regard to the total cost of the project and the relative contribution of other investigators).
+Researchers should ensure they do not meet the eligibility requirements of a CI under the relevant scheme Grant Guidelines if they wish to apply as a PI.
+PIs must secure cash, or in-kind contribution or other resources from their own organisation for the project (having regard to the total cost of the project and the relative contribution of other investigators).

-Schemes that require a Director role state that researchers intending to undertake this role must meet the eligibility criteria for a CI along with additional requirements for example, be employed by the Administering Organisation at the commencement of and for the duration of the Project and responsible for implementing the strategic direction and managing the research programme/Project.
-Please refer to the relevant scheme Funding Rules for further eligibility requirements for a Director role.
+Schemes that require a Director role state that researchers intending to undertake this role must meet the eligibility criteria for a CI along with additional requirements for example, be employed by the Administering Organisation at the commencement of and for the duration of the project and responsible for implementing the strategic direction and managing the research program/project.
+Please refer to the relevant scheme Grant Guidelines for further eligibility requirements for a Director role.

 Award of PhD

-Schemes that require researchers to hold a PhD at the closing time of submission of Proposals should assess their eligibility based on their award date of their PhD against the relevant scheme Funding Rules.
+Schemes that require researchers to hold a PhD at the closing time of submission of applications should assess their eligibility based on their award date of their PhD against the relevant scheme Grant Guidelines.
 Award of PhD means the date of conferral of a PhD, not the date of submission of the thesis, nor the date the thesis was accepted by the examination board.

-Exemptions or significant career interruptions may apply; researchers should consult the relevant scheme Funding Rules for further details.
+Exemptions or significant career interruptions may apply; researchers should consult the relevant scheme Grant Guidelines for further details.

 An ARC Fellow or Award recipient cannot concurrently hold more than one ARC Fellowship or Award.
 Some schemes have restrictions on the number of times applications can be submitted.